Francis St. Paul

-Francis St. Paul (born April 25, 1979) is a former American football wide receiver who was drafted from Northern Arizona University in the 2001 NFL Draft by the St. Louis Rams.
+Francis St. Paul (born April 25, 1979) is an American former professional football wide receiver who was drafted from Northern Arizona University in the 2001 NFL draft by the St. Louis Rams.
 He spent two seasons with the Rams on their active roster and practice squad.
 He also spent time on the Pittsburgh Steelers practice squad.
 He was on the Jacksonville Jaguars preseason roster before signing with the Carolina Panthers in 2003.

-Early years
+Early life

 St. Paul is an alumnus of Daniel Murphy High School, a Roman Catholic high school in Los Angeles, California.
 At Daniel Murphy, he lettered four times in football and three times in both basketball and track.
 In 1997, he was CIF Div 4 100 and 200 meters champion.

 College career

 St. Paul finished his career among the all-time receivers in school history, ranking second in touchdowns (19), ninth in receptions (113) and 10th in receiving yards (1,617).
 St.Paul also ran track at Northern Arizona.
 In 2000, he was the Big Sky Conference 100 meters champion (10.48).